 Today, 240 trains are worked each day on the busiest section of the line, making it the most heavily-trafficked in Europe.
 It handles one-third of domestic high-speed traffic including trains operated on major trans-European routes with Spain, Italy and the North of Europe.

 And traffic on the line is heading for further growth in the coming years.
 But, in its present configuration, maximum capacity has been reached.
-With the advent of open competition scheduled for 2019, new operators are likely to bring an extra influx of train path requests.
+With the advent of open competition, new operators are likely to bring an extra influx of train path requests.
 Something must therefore be done to boost capacity on the line.

 Affording fair, safe and equitable access to the Paris-Lyon high-speed line for all railway undertakings, such is the challenge that SNCF Réseau has set itself.
 Its strategy consists of upgrading existing infrastructure by tapping into the latest technological innovations.
 From 2025, it will be possible to slot a further three trains into the timetable at peak-periods.
 Work to transform this corridor will act as a test-bed for more general efforts to boost performance and line throughput.

-To boost performance on the Paris-Lyon high-speed line, SNCF Réseau is looking to make a major technological breakthrough by adopting a series of technological innovations for infrastructure on the line: ERTMS 2, CCR and GOC 2.0.
+To boost performance on the Paris-Lyon high-speed line, SNCF Réseau is looking to make a major technological breakthrough by adopting a series of technological innovations for infrastructure on the line: the European Rail Traffic Management System ERTMS 2, Central Network Control (CCR) and Operation Traffic Management (GOC 2.0).

 Already in use in other European countries, ERTMS (European Rail Traffic Management System) is the most advanced, most reliable and most robust signalling system in existence and, over the next few years, is scheduled to replace the 27 systems currently in service across Europe.